An eleven-member Board oversees the management of Ontario Teachers

 The committee considers and determines appeals about member benefits and entitlements, as provided in section 87 of Schedule 1 of the Teachers' Pension Act.

 While this is a Board committee, its 10 members include only two Board members (with preference that each be appointed by a different sponsor).
-Five committee members are nominated by the Ontario Teachers' Federation and three by the Ministry of Education.
+Six committee members are nominated by the Ontario Teachers' Federation and three by the Ministry of Education.

 Read a detailed description of the Benefits Adjudication Committee.